pebsconsulting/bach/README.md

 or colon followed by a string literal.
 Whitespace is optional.

     anAttribute="a value"
-    anAttribute: "a value"
     anAttribute = "a value"

 The assignment may be ommitted, in which case the attribute is present but with a value such as `Null` or `None` (as distrinct from the empty string).
+***This behaviour may change for XML compatibility***

     (item anAttributeWithNoValue)

 Subdocuments start and end with brackets.
 They are always non-empty.

-    (document "a literal" (subdocument) "another literal")
+    document (subdocument "a literal" (anotherSubdocument) "another literal")

 ## Open Standard

-This is the Python reference implementation of Bach.
-While efficient by the standards of a pure-Python parser, it is hoped that faster implementations suitable for real-time, probably written at least partly in C, will shortly become available.

-A full formal grammar is given at [parse.py](python/bach/parse.py) as an array of tuples.
-The rules given in Greibach Normal Form with additional lookahead and semantic notation.

 Tawesoft Ltd is committed to supporting Bach as an Open Standard.
 At this early stage we invite feedback and comments but, if and as soon as the need arises, we are keen to see democratic and inclusive stewardship of the language.

+A full machine-readable formal grammar is given at [grammar.txt](grammar.txt).
+The rules are given in Greibach Normal Form with additional lookahead and semantic notation.

 ## Name